Life Insurance: Questions & Answers

 Why is Life Insurance Important?

-Life insurance will offset the financial burden on your loved ones if you pass.
+Life insurance can offset the financial burden on your loved ones if you pass.
 It can cover virtually any type of living expense, including burial costs, medical bills, housing, and retirement.

 What Types of Life Insurance Are There?